Life is denied by lack of attention,

 How cute!
 Unfortunately, an apostrophe is missing in the word, parents.
 It should read parents'.
 The punctuation isn't good enough, so I can't wear it.

 A phrase in the engineering world goes like this: “Better is the enemy of good enough.”
-If you try too much to improve the design, you’ll make it worse.
+If you try too hard to improve the design, you’ll make it worse.
 It’s convoluted, but it is how engineers think.

 But it’s not how writers should think.
 The standard for all entertainers worldwide, including writers, isn't good enough.
 It's perfection.